DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-7/README.md

 ```

 Exceptions can float all the way up the chain of method  callers this way, until the system finally handles the uncaught exception.

+### When and When Not to Use Exceptions

+#### When to Use Exceptions

+In cases where a method throws more than one exception, you can handle each of those exceptions differently.

+If your method throws its own exceptions, you should declare that it throws those methdos using the `throws` statement.

+If you method overrides a superclass method that has a `throws` statement, you can throw the same types of checked exceptions or subclases of those exceptions; you cannot throw any different types of checked exceptions.